 Ms. Boroumand Smith also regularly advises clients regarding their intellectual property enforcement strategies, including online enforcement, social media monitoring and right of publicity issues.
 She has also worked with clients in assessing cybersecurity breaches.

-Ms. Boroumand Smith serves on the firm’s Executive Committee and previously served on the firm’s Diversity Council and was Managing Partner of the San Francisco office from March 2014 through January 2017.
+Ms. Boroumand Smith previously served on the firm’s Executive Committee and the firm’s Diversity Council and was Managing Partner of the San Francisco office from March 2014 through January 2017.
 She also was an adjunct professor at the University of San Francisco School of Law, where she taught copyright, trademark and privacy issues in the Internet and Intellectual Property Justice Clinic from 2008 to 2016.

 Ms. Boroumand Smith has been consistently recognized as a Northern California "Super Lawyer" in the area of Intellectual Property by Super Lawyers magazine (2013-2020) and prior to 2013, she was recognized by Super Lawyers as a “Rising Star” from 2009 to 2012.
 She was recommended by Legal 500 US in 2015 for Trade Secrets Litigation.
 Ms. Boroumand Smith was named a “Future Litigation Star” among California attorneys in the 2016 edition of Benchmark Litigation.

 Oracle Corporation and Oracle International Corporation v.
 Oracle Healthcare Advisors, Inc. Currently representing Oracle in asserting trademark infringement, trademark dilution, cybersquatting and unfair competition claims against Oracle Healthcare Advisors in the Northern District of California for defendants use of the Oracle Healthcare trademark.